aguilarjose11/ML-Playground/NeuronalDynamics/NeuralDynamics.md

 Let t=0 the moment when neuron j fires a spike. for t > 0, we see in the graph below the response/change in ![u_i(t)](https://latex.codecogs.com/gif.latex?u_%7Bi%7D%28t%29) which is a positive spike.

+The reason that we do t-t^f_j is that if we want to see the time course for a single spike, it makes sense if we "translated" the graph for the spike back to zero.
+This would allow us to not have to move to time t^f_j!

 When the voltage difference between rest and moment t is positive (![u_i(t)-u_rest(t)](https://latex.codecogs.com/gif.latex?u_%7Bi%7D%28t%29%20-%20u_%7Brest%7D)), we call this an **Excitatory Postsynaptic Potential** or **EPSP**.
 When it is negative, we call this an **Inhibitory Postsynaptic Potential** or **IPSP**.

 ![Membrane Potential Example A](https://neuronaldynamics.epfl.ch/online/x6.png)